BrightonKahrs/project-gutenberg-analysis/README.md

     ![New Power BI Report](./images/new_power_bi_report.PNG)

-    Here is the report I created but feel free to get creative and explore the data!
+    Here is the report I created but feel free to get creative and make your own!
 To understand how many books were assigned to each category I made a clustered column chart with 'category' on the x-axis and 'Count of book_id' on the y-axis (by clicking the arrow next to book_id in the y-axis you can change the aggregation metric).
 On the right I made a scatter chart with 'book_id' in the values, 'Sum of x_axis' in the x-axis and 'Sum of y_axis' in the y-axis and 'category' in the legend (I also added zoom sliders from the formatting pane).
 Then on the bottom I provided the book details in a table visual.

     ![Finished Power BI Report](./images/finished_power_bi_report.png)

-    Save the Power BI report to your workspace and then start using it!
+    Click 'File' in the top left and save the Power BI report to your workspace, name it whatever you like.
+Now its time to start using it!
 Power BI is very interactive, by clicking on any visual it will cross filter others.

     ![Cross Filter](./images/cross_filter.PNG)